EarthmanT/e2e/README.md

     * `keystone_region`: it is `RegionOne`.
     * `keystone_url`: this varies by lab, but it will be something like `http://10.10.25.1:5000/v2.0`.

 **In the lab, your Openstack credentials are already set.
-However, if you want to modify the them, validate the values against _Access & Security_ -> _API Access_.**
+However, if you want to modify the them, validate the values against your API configuration.
+This can be found in your Openstack Dashboard (http://YOUR.LAB.IP/dashboard/project/access_and_security/).**

   * Add your AWS credentials, by creating the following secrets:
     * `aws_access_key_id`: See [answer](https://stackoverflow.com/questions/21440709/how-do-i-get-aws-access-key-id-for-amazon).